St. Olav's Hospital, Knowledge Centre

 Requirements

-Function and architecture
+Function and Architecture

-• specialized laboratories
+• Specialized laboratories

-• auditoriums, main library, offices
+• Auditoriums, main library, offices

-• pharmacy, cafeteria/restaurant facing Olav Kyrres Plass
+• Pharmacy, café/restaurant opening onto Olav Kyrres Plass

-The building is a fully integrated part of the large hospital, connected by culverts and bridges to the other clinical centres, and completes the 15 year long and 200,000 m2 development of St. Olav as the new hospital district in Trondheim.
+The building is fully integrated into the larger hospital complex, connected by culverts and bridges to other clinical centers, and completes the 15‑year, 200,000 m² expansion of St. Olavs into Trondheim’s new hospital district.

 The facades of the building constitute a large, integrated ornamental project, developed in close collaboration with artist Anne Aanerud and the architect.
 The sun shading has a black graphic print on a white canvas, solid wall surfaces have white-enamelled ventilated glass cladding with corresponding holes against the black back wall.